On the internet, information is little more than a click away. Unfortunately, so is a sea of misinformation.

 Listing Clementine from Eternal Sunshine of the Spotless Mind as a straight example of a Manic Pixie Dream Girl, even though she is a character who was an outright subversion of this trope who actually says to her romantic foil: "I'm not a concept.
 Too many guys think I'm a concept or I complete them or I'm going to make them alive, but I'm just a fucked up girl who is looking for my own peace of mind.
 Don't assign me yours."

-Anita only briefly mentions a second playable character in the Dinosaur Planet game that became Starfox Adventures in the U.S.; she does not mention that said character, Sabre, was male and promoted as the main character.
+Anita only briefly mentions a second playable character in the Dinosaur Planet game that became Starfox Adventures; she does not mention that said character, Sabre, was male and promoted as the main character.

 Sarkeesian lambastes Super Princess Peach for how Peach's powers in that game are "her out-of-control female emotions."
 However, the actual plot of the game is about Bowser causing everyone's emotions to become super-powered and out-of-control and Peach being the only one capable of controlling her emotions.